kaczla/list-apps/README.md

   - Tags: automate pull requests, pull requests
 - Metaflow [🛈](https://github.com/Netflix/metaflow)
   - Metaflow is a human-friendly Python/R library that helps scientists and engineers build and manage real-life data science projects.
-  - Tags: Python, library, real-time workflow
+  - Tags: library, real-time workflow, source: Python
 - Milvus [🛈](https://github.com/milvus-io/milvus)
   - Milvus is an open-source vector database built to power embedding similarity search and AI applications.
 It makes unstructured data search more accessible and provides a consistent user experience regardless of the deployment environment.
 All components in Milvus are stateless to enhance elasticity and flexibility.
   - Tags: platform, image, unstructured data, searching, database